 Use this post as a guide to help you craft the perfect weekend or week-long getaway.

 Big THANKS to Daytona Beach for hosting my visit!

-The Ultimate Guide to The Best Things To Do in Daytona Beach
+The Ultimate Guide to The Best Things To Do At The Beach In Daytona Beach

 Daytona Beach is broken into two main areas, beach side and mainland.